danielcjones2021/Storytime/README.md

 # Storytime

-**A fork of Storyboarder with AI-powered image generation built in.**
+**A fork of Storyboarder with the addition of AI-powered image generation.**

 Storytime takes the fast, simple storyboarding of Wonderunit's Storyboarder and adds integrated AI image generation.
-Sketch your idea with stick figures, hit 'g', and generate a stylized image from your sketch.
-The fastest path from rough idea to polished animatic.
+Sketch your idea with stick figures, then generate a stylized image from your sketch.
+The fastest path through ideation: from rough idea to polished animatic.

 [![screenshot](https://user-images.githubusercontent.com/441117/27712058-4404e214-5cf3-11e7-8fa3-b88ae924d154.gif)](https://www.wonderunit.com/storyboarder)

 ## What's New in Storytime

-**AI Generation Integration**
+**Image generation**
-- Sketch rough ideas, generate reference images instantly
+- Sketch rough ideas, generate images instantly
 - Integrated ComfyUI support for local generation
 - ControlNet-powered sketch-to-image workflow
 - Hit `g` to generate, results import automatically